top of page

 Impressionable Bodies: Epigenetic models of plasticity in the Global South

-This project aims to investigate how epigenetics, the science of how environmental factors switch genes on or off, is reshaping notions of the body, heredity and biological plasticity in the global South.
+This project investigated how epigenetics, the science of how environmental factors switch genes on or off, is reshaping notions of the body, heredity and biological plasticity in the global South.

 ©2020 by Tessa Moll.
 Proudly created with Wix.com